-Kylie Jenner’s Versace Bralette & Skirt Dinner Look Stumps Fans, They’ve Never Seen Her So Classy
+Kylie Jenner’s Versace Bralette & Skirt Dinner Look Stumps Fans As They’ve Never Seen Her So Classy

 — TMZ (@TMZ) August 8, 2019

-Fans don’t seem to know what to think.
-The Daily Mail‘s comments section wasn’t exclusively filled with praise, but comments suggesting somewhat of a jaw-drop reaction were plentiful.
+Fans didn’t seem to know what to think.
+The Daily Mail‘s comments section wasn’t exclusively filled with praise, but there were many comments suggesting somewhat of a jaw-drop reaction.

 “I actually like what she’s wearing.
 Shocker.
-She looks nice for once,” one fan wrote with 333 users agreeing.
+She looks nice for once,” one fan wrote, with 333 users agreeing.

-“Love her dress” was a comment racking up 338 upvotes.
+“Love her dress,” read a comment that racked up 338 upvotes.

 “Nicest I’ve seen her look,” another user added.

 Kylie and her entire family have a long-standing and close relationship with the Versace brand.
 In 2017, Kylie wowed at the Met Gala in a custom-made Versace gown with platinum blonde locks.
 2018 saw sister Kim Kardashian stun in liquid gold-effect Versace.
-This year’s event saw both Kylie and sister Kendall Jenner rock feathered and twinning Versace gowns in purples and oranges.
-The Italian designer’s head, Donatella Versace is a semi-frequent face over on the Kardashian-Jenners’ social media accounts.
+This year’s event saw both Kylie and sister Kendall Jenner rock feathered and twinning Versace gowns in purple and orange.
+The Italian designer’s head, Donatella Versace, is a semi-frequent face over on the Kardashian-Jenners’ social media accounts.

 While a fair few hurtful comments came in regarding Kylie’s face, this did seem to be one set of viewers willing to admit that Kylie can up the chic when she wants to.